skypjack/entt/docs/md/core.md

 Another case where two types are assigned the same identifier is when classes from different contexts (for example two or more libraries loaded at runtime) have the same fully qualified name.<br/>
-Since the default model is based on the name of the classes, if the types belong to the same namespace then their identifiers _could_ be identical (they won't necessarily be the same though).
+If the types have the same name and belong to the same namespace then their identifiers _could_ be identical (they won't necessarily be the same though).

 Fortunately, there are several easy ways to deal with this:

 * The most trivial one is to define the `ENTT_STANDARD_CPP` macro.
-Note that runtime identifiers don't suffer from the sam problem.
+Runtime identifiers don't suffer from the same problem in fact.
 However, this solution doesn't work well with a plugin system, where the libraries aren't linked.

 * Another possibility is to specialize the `type_info` class for one of the